secondmind-labs/trieste/de-autoresearch/instructions.md

 ### What you cannot do

+**IMPORTANT**

 - Do not attempt to change the model public API, because other model types and the project in its entirety depend on it.
 - Modify any of the files in this directory (e.g. `data.py`, `train.py` etc.).
 Preventing the modification of `train.py` means that all improvements must come from the code, not by changing model hyperparameters/configuration.
-- Alter the architecture in a way that does not support the configuration, hyperparameters, callbacks the implementation currently supports
+- Alter the architecture in a way that does not support the configuration, hyperparameters, optimiser, callbacks the implementation currently supports
-- Optimise performance specifically for the given training set and architecture (e.g. 625 steps, 10 ensembles etc), improvements must be generally valid
+- Optimise performance specifically for the given training set, architecture and optimiser (e.g. 625 steps, 10 ensembles, Adam etc), improvements must be generally valid
 - Apply optimisations suggested in the TPU vs GPU analysis files which specifically apply to TPU and not GPUs, based on your understanding of the architectural differences between these two accelerators
+- Modify the code such that:
+  - keras callbacks, metrics and losses are not used
+  - keras compile and fit methods are not used
+  - Training has no verbosity or the verbosity is changed compared to what seen when running the baseline

 ## Experimentation